CONNECTICUT PUBLIC - Key Persons

 • Visuals Journalist I

-There were plenty of musicians to take in at the Soundside Festival in Bridgeport, like Goo Goo Dolls, Boyz II Men, Lisa Loeb and Grace Potter.
+The announcement of the course "Beyoncé Makes History: Black Radical Tradition History, Culture, Theory & Politics through Music" has generated global attention, with many people having mixed emotions about the necessity of the class.
+The city of New Haven and the Connecticut Office of the Arts both have a mission and a demand from residents to help invest in the local creative community and to help further artists in their careers, said Adriane Jefferson, director of cultural affairs for the city of New Haven and one of the producers of Creative U. There were plenty of musicians to take in at the Soundside Festival in Bridgeport, like Goo Goo Dolls, Boyz II Men, Lisa Loeb and Grace Potter.
 Noah Kahan performed - and issued an apology to Connecticut.
 Go on a musical journey as an all-star band heads to one of the country's most prestigious jazz festivals.
 Concertgoers in Bridgeport said they were pleased with changes the festival made after an inaugural year plagued with parking problems, long lines and bad sound.
-Originally from Westport, Connecticut, Chelsea Cutler proves talent can be discovered anywhere.
+The University of Connecticut took home a win Saturday in the quarterfinals of the Big East Tournament after soundly defeating Georgetown.
+UConn next takes on Marquette Sunday afternoon.
 A new music concert in Bridgeport brought in tens of thousands of fans to Connecticut over the weekend.
 But the two-day "Sound on Sound" festival was marred by parking problems, long lines and bad sound.

 Brendan Foley